rothgar/netdata-wiki/Why-netdata?.md

 ## Realtime

-When netdata runs on modern computers (even on CELERON processors), most chart queries are replied in less than 1 millisecond! **Not second, MILLISECOND!** Just 1 millisecond for calculating the chart, generating JSON text, compressing it and sending it to your web browser.
+When netdata runs on modern computers (even on CELERON processors), most chart queries are replied in less than 3 milliseconds! **Not seconds, MILLISECONDS!** Less than 3 milliseconds for calculating the chart, generating JSON text, compressing it and sending it to your web browser.
 Timings are logged in netdata's `access.log` for you to examine.

 Netdata is written in plain `C` and the key system plugins are written in `C` too.
 Its speed can only be compared to the native console system administration tools.

+You can also stress test your netdata installation by running the scripts `tests/stress.sh` found in the distribution.

 ## No disk I/O at all